 How can I use Justice Map?

 1) To visualize race and income data for their neighborhood, county, state, or the entire US.

 2) To help journalists, bloggers, activists, and others create maps for their online or print publications.

 - Map makers can add race and income layers to their maps.

-4) To allow for basic GIS data analysis.
+4) To do basic GIS data analysis.
 Advanced mode lets you compare who lives within 1 vs 5 miles of a location.